 price per person

-Cambodia is above all famous for the Angkor temples, located near Siem Reap.
-Angkor Wat, Bayon (with its smiling faces) and Ta Prohm (overgrown by the jungle) are must-sees.
+Cambodia is first and foremost famous for the Angkor temples, located near Siem Reap.
+Angkor Wat, Bayon (with its smiling faces) and Ta Prohm (overrun by the jungle) are must-sees.
 In Phnom Penh, the capital, visit the Royal Palace, the Silver Pagoda and the Tuol Sleng Genocide Museum to understand the country’s recent history.
 For relaxation, the beaches of Sihanoukville or the islands of Koh Rong offer crystal-clear waters.

-The climate is tropical, hot and humid all year round.
-There are two main seasons: the dry season (November to May), ideal for travelling with pleasant temperatures and little rain, and the rainy season (June to October), characterised by intense but often short downpours, giving way to sunshine and lush vegetation.
+The climate is tropical, hot and humid year-round.
+There are two main seasons: the dry season (November to May), ideal for travel with pleasant temperatures and little rain, and the rainy season (June to October), characterized by intense but often short downpours, giving way to sunshine and lush vegetation.

-Cambodian, or Khmer, cuisine is less spicy than its neighbours and focuses on freshness and balanced flavours.
-Try Amok (fish or chicken curry steamed in a banana leaf), Lok Lak (stir-fried beef), Kuy Teav (noodle soup), and the many dishes based on rice and seafood.
-Kampot pepper is a local speciality.
+Cambodian, or Khmer, cuisine is less spicy than its neighbors’ and focuses on freshness and balanced flavors.
+Try Amok (fish or chicken curry steamed in a banana leaf), Lok Lak (stir-fried beef), Kuy Teav (noodle soup), and the many rice- and seafood-based dishes.
+Kampot pepper is a local specialty.

 | Jan | Feb | March | April | Mai | June | July | Aug | Sept | Oct | Nov | Dec | |